 - It will mix the dough for the right amount of time and let it rest at a perfectly gaged warm temperature.

-- The other great advantage of the bread machine is the timer.
-If you want to bake your brioche or bread rolls in the morning, you can pour the ingredients in the machine and set the timer for the dough to be ready the next morning.
-If you are an earlier riser like me, you can have your freshly baked rolls before everyone is up.
+- If you want to bake your brioche or bread rolls in the morning, you can pour the ingredients into the machine and set the timer for the dough to be ready the next morning.

-If you are making the dough without the bread machine, there are few things you will need to watch out to make sure your brioche dough will come out perfect.
+If you are making the dough without the bread machine, there are a few things you will need to watch out to make sure your brioche dough will come out perfect.

 - Mix all the dry ingredients together before you add the wet ingredients.
 Make sure the sugar and the salt are well distributed within the flour